Skip to main content

 "I think there's a very compelling argument that there's no Drake and no Weeknd without reggae, that's how foundational this music is to Canadian music at large," he added.

-Junos organizers declined requests to detail or explain the changes saying they will have "additional information to share in the next couple of weeks."
+Junos organizers declined requests to detail or explain the changes, saying they will have "additional information to share in the next couple of weeks."

-That lack of acknowledgment has frustrated musicians and industry players who say Junos organizers at the Canadian Academy of Recording Arts and Sciences have opted to stay silent on major changes mere weeks before submissions open for the 2025 awards.
+That lack of acknowledgment has frustrated musicians and industry players who say Junos organizers at the Canadian Academy of Recording Arts and Sciences have opted to remain silent on major changes mere weeks before submissions open for the 2025 awards.

 Some of those artists had planned to submit their latest albums to categories they now understand won't exist in the work's qualifying year.

-"I’ve seen how (my win) has raised my profile.
-I didn't take that for granted....
-When you remove this category, it will impact the hope people would have gotten to strive and work for greatness."
+"When you remove this category, it will impact the hope people would have gotten to strive and work for greatness."

+Seven-time reggae nominee Ammoye noted that Juno recognition is about more than just winning.
 Attention from a nomination alone has boosted her profile.
-Each year, national news outlets interview her at the Juno nominations media event in Toronto, and photographers capture her red-carpet outfits at each Juno Awards ceremony.
+Each year, national news outlets interview her at the Juno nominations media event in Toronto, and photographers capture her red-carpet outfits at the Juno Awards ceremony.

 Without a nomination, none of that media coverage is certain.

-“That’s an opportunity that I always look forward to, as well, to network with these people and rub shoulders and collaborate.”
+“To be in the room with people that you wouldn’t otherwise ... that’s an opportunity that I always look forward to, as well, to network with these people and rub shoulders and collaborate," she said.

 The Jamaican-Canadian musician, born Shernette Amoy Evans, said she's hopeful the Junos plan a "recalibration" that will find another home for reggae artists.